GrossfieldLab/loos/INSTALL.md

     sudo dnf install gcc-c++ scons boost-devel atlas-devel netcdf-devel python3-devel swig python3-numpy python3-scipy

 You may need to copy custom.py-proto to custom.py, and uncomment the line setting PYTHON_INC (verifying that it's the correct location for your system).
+As of Fedora 31, this is no longer necessary (the default system python is 3.x).

 LOOS/PyLOOS only supports Python 3, so you must specify which version of numpy and scipy to use for Fedora 24 and later.
 For earlier Fedoras, which don't have